AirCare nurse seeks return to skies after devastating motorcycle accident

 That energy spills into the office.

 “Dan put together a spreadsheet on certification and training schedules for his coworkers,” Norris said.
-“It did everything but sing to you and hit you over the head with a two-by-four.
+“It did everything but sing to you and hit you over the head with a 2-by-4.

 “He’s like a rabid dog.
 He gets ahold of something and doesn’t let go.”